 Paying the RAD for nursing homes or aged care facilities can seem like a huge financial burden when you first look at the sums involved.

-As you can see the RAD can be complicated.
+Calculation and payment towards the RAD can be complicated.
 So before you make the decision to put your family home on the market, seek aged care financial advice to determine the best course of action for your family.

 Get Expert Aged Care Advice on the Refundable Accommodation Deposit